Adhira-Deogade/Connected-devices-python/apps/labs/module01/README.md

+# Read system performace - python
-# An app that will read basic system performance data from the device
+An app that will read basic system performance data from the device

 ## [System performance adaptor](apps/labs/module01/SystemPerformanceAdaptor.py)
 #### Tasks: